narmeshnigam/omvix/readme_files/readme_wifi_mesh_network.md

 ### 🔹 Section 1: Hero Banner

 - **Heading (H1)**: “Unbreakable Wi-Fi in Every Room”
-- **Subheading**: “Livintiq Mesh Networks ensure high-speed internet in every corner—no matter the size of your home.”
+- **Subheading**: “Omvix Mesh Networks ensure high-speed internet in every corner—no matter the size of your home.”
 - **CTA Button**: “Book a Wi-Fi Optimization Visit”
 - **Visual Prompt**: Hyper-realistic villa/duplex with glowing nodes in all rooms